Schools and child care

 - Guidance on option for child cares serving families in essential services to remain open during 14-day symptom watch

-- What to do when you have a suspected or confirmed case in your facility
+- Checklist for child care administrators: Steps to take when you have a suspected or confirmed COVID-19 case in your facility

 - COVID-19 fact sheet for families

 Infographic displaying illness symptoms to determine if children should stay home.